Lencof/Automation_of_Windows_programs/README.md

 # Automation_of_Windows_programs

-This will put together Python code that automates Windows programs
+This repository is built to automate Windows and Linux.

 ## Basic Requirements
 Download Python from this site go to this link and download https://www.python.org and download the new version.